Infrared Space Observatory: Launch and operations

 After a very successful development and integration phase ISO was finally launched into orbit on 17 November 1995, on board an Ariane-44P launch vehicle.
 Performance of the launch vehicle was very good with the apogee only 43 km lower than expected.
 ESA's Space Operations Centre in Darmstadt in Germany had full control over ISO in the first four days of flight.
-After early commissioning primary control over ISO was handed over to the Spacecraft Control Centre (SCC) at Villafranca in Spain (VILSPA) for the remainder of the mission.
+After early commissioning primary control over ISO was handed over to the Spacecraft Control Centre (SCC) at Villanueva de la Cañada in Spain (VILSPA) for the remainder of the mission.

 In the first three weeks after launch the orbit was fine-tuned and all satellite systems were activated and tested.
 Cool-down of the cryostat proved to be more efficient than previously calculated, so the anticipated mission length was extended to 24 months.
 Between 21 and 26 November all four science instruments were switched on and thoroughly checked out.
 Between 9 December 1995 and 3 February 1996 the 'Performance Verification Phase' took place, dedicated to commissioning all instruments and fixing problems.
 Routine observations started from 4 February 1996, and lasted until the last helium coolant depleted on 8 April 1998.

 The perigee of ISO's orbit lay well inside the Van Allen radiation belt, forcing the science instruments to be shut down for seven hours during each pass through the radiation belt.
 Thus, 17 hours in each orbit remained for scientific observation.
 A typical 24-hour orbit of ISO can be broken down into six phases: